satyar73/ChatBot/docs/chat_service.md

 - Query with added synonyms

 #### `create_broader_query(query) -> str`

-Creates a more general version of the query by removing specific constraints.
+Creates a more general version of the query by removing specific constraints and extracting core marketing concepts.

 **Parameters**:
 - `query`: User query text

 **Returns**:
-- Broader version of the query
+- Broader version of the query or a tuple containing (broader_query, core_concepts_query)

 ## 4. ChatCacheService
 The `ChatCacheService` provides caching functionality to avoid redundant API calls.